Uncore007/python-chat-app/readme.md

 To use this app simply clone the repo and run both the server.py and client.py scripts.
 The server script will provide an IP for connecting the clients to.

+This completes three of the given requirments, namely:

+    The client or peer should send a request to the server or another peer.
+A response should be sent back and used (e.g. displayed)

+    You can use either TCP or UDP.
+(TCP)

+    Provide support for at least three different kinds of requests that the server or the peer can respond to.
+(Connect, Disconnect, Send Message, Receive Message)

 [Software Demo Video] (https://youtu.be/aCdJfzmk6uE)

 # Network Communication